What is an agency account?

 For details of agency configuration for Snapchat campaigns, click here.

-Only listed agencies are able to configure In-App Event Postbacks to ad networks, upon receipt of permission from the Advertiser.
+Agencies can be given permission to configure In-App Event Postbacks (including the af_app_opened event) to ad networks, upon receipt of permission from the Advertiser.

-Permission can be given seamlessly through the platform.
+Permission can be given by advertisers seamlessly through the platform.

-Advertisers and agencies mostly cannot access the same data on AppsFlyer's dashboard, reports etc. As agencies are usually responsible for but a part of the advertisers traffic, the agencies access to data is limited in comparison.
+Advertisers and agencies mostly cannot access the same data on AppsFlyer's dashboard, reports, etc. Agencies are usually responsible for only a part of the advertiser's traffic, the agencies access to the data is limited in comparison to that of advertisers.

 The following article breaks down these differences.

 Traffic statistics can be viewed and downloaded directly from your AppsFlyer dashboard.
-There are two types of reports available:
+There are two types of report available:

 - Raw data reports

-Both types or reports can be accessed via the Export Data page on AppsFlyer's dashboard.
+Both types of reports can be accessed via the Export Data page in AppsFlyer

-Due to Facebook and Twitter's terms of service, agencies, which are considered as 3rd parties, do not have access to raw data reports traffic, coming from Facebook and Twitter.
+Due to the Facebook and Twitter terms of service, agencies, which are considered as third parties, do not have access to the raw data of traffic originating from Facebook and Twitter.

-Aggregated Reports, also known as Performance Reports, are available by default for Agency Accounts.
-There are 5 different reports available for export directly from the Agency Account dashboard:
+Performance reports also referred to as aggregate reports, are available by default for Agency Accounts.
+The following performance reports are available for export in the Agency dashboard:

 - Geo Performance Report